Online Active Model Selection for Pre-trained Classifiers: RELATED WORKS

-\paragraph{Active Learning} Active learning aims to select instances (and asks their label) for improving the \emph{training} of classifiers, rather than selecting among pre-trained models.
+\paragraph{Active Learning} Active learning aims to query the label of those instances that help improving the \emph{training} of classifiers, rather than selecting among pre-trained models.
 Here we review those methods that can potentially be adapted for model selection.
-The celebrated query-by-committee paradigm~\cite{Seung1992QBC} forms a committee of classifiers to vote on the labeling of incoming examples.
-The query decision is made based on the degree of disagreement the incoming instance creates among the committee members.
-The strategy is to query those instances that help the learner to prune the committee.
-There are other query-by-committee approaches in active learning, such as \cite{Mccallum1998poolAL, Mamitsuka1998Boost, Melville2004Diverseensembles, Settles2008Sequence, Zhu2007Active}.
-One limitation of these algorithms is that they often focus on pool-based sampling~\cite{Cohn1994ImpGenAL}, which limits their scalability.
+The celebrated query-by-committee (\qbc) paradigm~\citep{Seung1992QBC} forms a committee of classifiers to vote on the labeling of incoming examples.
+The query decision is made based on the degree of disagreement among the committee members.
+The general strategy is to query those instances that help the learner prune the committee and only keep those classifiers with higher accuracies.
+There are other \qbc\ approaches in active learning, such as \citet{Cohn1994ImpGenAL, Mccallum1998poolAL, Mamitsuka1998Boost, Melville2004Diverseensembles, Settles2008Sequence, Zhu2007Active}.
+One limitation of these algorithms is that they often focus on pool-based sampling, which limits their scalability.
 Several other approaches consider active learning in the streaming setting.
-The seminal work of \cite{Balcan2009AgnosticAL}, followed by \cite{Dasgupta2008Agnostic, Beygelzimer2010Agnostic, Zhang2014DisagAL} uses disagreement based strategies~\cite{hanneke2007teaching, hanneke2007bound}.
-The idea of using importance weights in active learning is studied by a series of works including~\cite{Beygelzimer2008ImpWeightedAL, Masashi2006ALmisspec, Beygelzimer2011EfficientAL, Bach2007ALMis}, where importance weights are introduced to correct sampling bias and achieve statistically consistent convergence to the optimal classifier in the PAC learning setting.
-All the above approaches on stream-based active learning focus on \iid\ streams and try to improve supervised training of classifiers, whereas our approach applies to the more general adversarial streams and performs no training.
+The seminal works of \citet{Dasgupta2008Agnostic} and \citet{Balcan2009AgnosticAL}, followed by \citet{Beygelzimer2010Agnostic, Zhang2014DisagAL}, use disagreement-based strategies.
+The idea of using importance weights in active learning is studied by a series of works including~\citet{Beygelzimer2008ImpWeightedAL, Masashi2006ALmisspec, Beygelzimer2011EfficientAL, Bach2007ALMis}, where importance weights are introduced to correct sampling bias and provide statistically consistent convergence to the optimal classifier in the PAC learning setting.
+All of the above approaches on stream-based active learning focus on \iid\ streams and try to improve the supervised training of classifiers, whereas our approach applies to the more general adversarial streams and performs no training.